rahmansopiann/rahmansopiann/README.md

 - ⚡ Fun fact: ...
 -->
 # Hello everyone 👋 , I'm Rahman!
-Currently working as QA Engineer, Having knowledge to create web automation using Cucumber Selenium Java, WebdriverIO, and Cypress.
+Currently working as Software QA Engineer, Having knowledge to both Manual and Automation Testing using Cucumber Selenium Java, Cypress and Playwright Javascript/Typescript.
 Create mobile(Android) automation using WebdriverIO Javascript.
 API Testing using Postman and Swagger.
-And having knowledge about Project Management Tools such a Jira..
+And having knowledge about Project Management Tools like Jira, Trello, Tosca and Testing Management Tools like Qase.io..

 # Table of contents
 <!--ts-->